 In addition, Mr Kiviat wrote the first widely read and cited academic paper distinguishing Bitcoin from blockchain technology.
-He has been cited in the media as an expert on blockchain technology and digital assets and has lectured on related topics at Duke University's law school and business school.
-He advises clients on the novel strategic, operational and regulatory issues relating to digital asset-based businesses.
+He advises clients on the novel strategic, operational and regulatory issues relating to digital currency-based businesses.
+He also has been cited in the media for his extensive knowledge of blockchain technology and has lectured on related topics at the International Monetary Fund and Duke University.